Admission for the January 2025 academic session is ongoing Apply Now!

 • Know the basic features of philosophy as an academic discipline;

-• Identify the main branches of philosophy & the centrality of logic in philosophical discourse;
+• Identify the main branches of philosophy and the centrality of logic in philosophical discourse;

 • Know the elementary rules of reasoning;